Alex Epstein (author)

-Alexander Joseph Epstein (/ˈɛpstaɪn/ EP-styne) is an American author who advocates for the use and expansion of fossil fuels.
+Alexander Joseph Epstein (/ˈɛpstaɪn/ EP-styne) is an American author who advocates for the benefits and use of fossil fuels.
 Epstein is the author of The Moral Case for Fossil Fuels (2014) and Fossil Future (2022).

 He is a former adjunct scholar at Cato Institute, a libertarian think tank, and a former fellow at the Ayn Rand Institute.

+Epstein's views on climate change are controversial.
+He agrees that climate change is largely human-caused but does not believe that widespread use of fossil fuels is an existential threat to humanity.
+Epstein argues that fossil fuels serve a useful role in mitigating the most negative effects of climate change—one example Epstein raises in his book, The Moral Case for Fossil Fuels, is that increasing use of fossil fuels can generate more cheap and abundant energy for more people, and that this allows for greater access to and lower cost of air conditioning, providing for enhanced availability of cooling in hotter climates.

+Epstein also cites studies in support of using more fossil fuel generated energy for heat and climate controlling power generation to further improve standards of living, especially in extreme environments where "cold weather kills 20 times as many people as hot weather".

 Early life and education

 Epstein grew up in Chevy Chase, Maryland, and attended Montgomery County Public Schools, where his favorite subjects were mathematics and science.
 He has said he was influenced by Ayn Rand, especially her novel Atlas Shrugged, and also Thomas Sowell.

 He attended Duke University, where for two years he was editor and publisher of The Duke Review.
 He studied philosophy and computer science, graduating with a Bachelor of Arts.